shohct/GC_Data_Ecosystem-GCPedia-Generator/README.md

 optional arguments:
   -h, --help  show this help message and exit
   -o OUTPUT   Destination file to write to.
-Defaults to stdout.
+Defaults to txt file.
 ```